codam-coding-college/MLX42/README.md

 ## Performance 🚀

 It is build on OpenGL and uses batched rendering to speed up the rendering process compared to other libraries.
-We are planning on creating a version in Vulkan in the near future.

 ## Open source && Community driven 🌐
 This project is being actively maintained by Codam as well as students from the 42 Network.
 This gives students the direct oppertunity to learn more about the library itself as well as fix any potential bugs instead of merely accepting them.